Site Navigation

 This is a once in a generation opportunity to shape and lead a body that will be at the very heart of transforming the world of work for millions of people.
 As the Chief Executive of this new Agency, your role will be critical to shaping the FWA’s early direction and ensuring it makes a real, positive difference to the lives of working people.

 You will provide visionary leadership to promote fair employment practices, uphold workplace rights, ensure the Agency delivers its wide-ranging statutory functions effectively and lead the ongoing transformation of the organisation.
-With a starting budget of over £65m per year you will ensure the agency delivers value for money, focusing resources where they will have the most impact and constantly innovating to improve performance.
 You will be critical to working up plans for the Agency’s further expansion, working with the Chair and Advisory Board who will help shape the FWA strategy going forward.

 One of the really exciting things about this role is the breadth of responsibilities the FWA will have – it will have a sharp focus on protecting workers from serious labour abuse but also needs to work to support the vast majority of businesses who are trying to do the right thing to comply with the law.
 The CEO will be absolutely critical in ensuring that the FWA leadership has the full confidence of all of the many stakeholders who will need to be fully engaged if the agency is to meet Ministers’ expectations.